microsoft/language-server-protocol/specification.md

 }
 ```

-Text documents have a language identifier to indentify a document on the server side when it handles more than one language to avoid reintereting the extension.
+Text documents have a language identifier to indentify a document on the server side when it handles more than one language to avoid re-interpreting the file extension.
 If a document refers to one of the programming languages listed below it is recommended that clients use those ids.

 Language | Identifier
 -------- | ----------